Schooling deprived of religious insights is wretched education

 Enrichment

-We have days throughout the year for children to explore concepts in more detail: creation, salvation and incarnation.
+We visit Norwich Cathedral for different events with different year groups.
+We visit Christian Churches of different denominations.
+We have days for children to explore concepts in more detail: creation, salvation and incarnation.
 We believe that our children at Heartwood learn best through first hand experiences and we encourage visitors and visit throughout the year and also include Godly play.

 We have a strong partnership with St. Peter and St. Paul’s Church and have created an annual enrichment timetable: